You should make this Easy Fig Ginger Jam. This recipe is easier to make than you think!

 - Place all ingredients in a large saucepan on medium-high heat.
 Bring to a boil, stirring frequently.

-- Cook until jam has thickened to desired consistency.
+- Cook until the jam has thickened to desired consistency.

 - Remove star anise and cinnamon stick.

-- Store jam in refrigerator for up to 2 weeks.
+- Store fig jam in the refrigerator for up to 2 weeks.